-People who voice their concerns about vaccine safety and efficacy are often dismissed, supposedly because their concerns are not grounded in science.
-I want to ascertain if this is indeed the case.
-I started by looking at if there are any researches to determine a causal link between vaccines and autism.
+People who voice concerns about vaccine safety and efficacy are often dismissed, supposedly because their concerns are not grounded in science.
+Is this indeed the case?
+I looked for researches that examine if there is a causal link between vaccines and autism.

 When autism was first described in 1943, its incidence is 4 to 5 per 10,000 children.
 Now, it is 1 per 10 in US and 1 per 64 in UK.
 A 10-fold increase in incidence in US was reported in 2001, with 1/120 in 1990 compared to 1/2500 in 1970s (Ratajczak, 2011).